mrz104001/3D-AFM-codes/1. raw_data_processing/readme.md

 ## Instruction and reminder:
 1. Grouping of the data might result in error of dividing between x-y point groups.
 For example, a supposed 50x50 x-y pixel 3D data, might give 49 or 51 data spectra in each x line while it is supposed to give 50.
 In this case, manual adjustment of the grouping is needed and the code is given in main code 1 (line 315-377) and 2 (line 313-372), which need to be used with caution.
 2. Raw data from lock-in is given at URL: XXX, with the processed data file also available as reference and processing start for the next step.

+## Raw data.
+The raw data of the 3D-AFM measurement on mica and AqpZ can be found at: https://doi.org/10.5281/zenodo.15856517.
+1.1 and 2.1 can be directly input into the main codes, 1.2 and 2.2 are the processed results.